Advancing Physiotherapy Practice MScStudy level: Postgraduate

 Assessment methods include:

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.

-Applicants should be professionally qualified physiotherapists and hold a minimum BSc (or Diploma) in Physiotherapy with a minimum 2:1 grade or equivalent.
+Applicants should be professionally qualified physiotherapists and hold a minimum BSc (or Diploma) in Physiotherapy from a recognised university with a minimum 2:1 grade or equivalent.

 We recognise a breadth of qualifications; speak to one of our advisers today to find out how we can help you.

-Applicants should be professionally qualified physiotherapists and hold a minimum BSc (or Diploma) in Physiotherapy with a minimum 2:1 grade or equivalent to the UK.
-Students whose first language is not English should have achieved a minimum IELTS: Overall 7.0 with no element less than 6.5.
+Applicants should be professionally qualified physiotherapists and hold a minimum BSc (or Diploma) in Physiotherapy from a recognised university with a minimum 2:1 grade or equivalent to the UK.
+Students whose first language is not English should have achieved a minimum IELTS: 7.0 overall with no element less than 6.5.